-- Using Documents, including starting the program, opening files, recent file list and saving
+- Using Documents

 - Files and Preferences

-- · File Size & Deleting
+- Files and Locking

-Files and Locking
+- File Size & Deleting

-· Uninstalling the program on Windows
+- Uninstalling This Program on Windows

 Using Documents

 A drawing can be a simple part or a complex assembly.
 A new document opens as Untitled and remains untitled until it is saved.
 Saving a drawing is explained later in this chapter.